 # Delivery

 Each Supertitle club is volunteer led.
-Volunteers select which TV programmes to translate, the roles that each member of the team will take, and are responsible for making the final decision about when a translation is ready to be put online.
+Volunteers democratically select which TV programmes to translate, the roles that each member of the team will take, and are responsible for making the final decision about when a translation is ready to be put online.
 Clubs are youth-led to keep the focus on young people and draw upon their creativity, energy and skills to create a positive change in their own communities.
 This also helps to ensure their commitment to the club as well as to enhance their self-belief, that they can achieve anything they put their mind to.

 During the translation process, there is an adult facilitator present for help with the technology aspect but all decisions regarding translation will be made by the volunteers.
 The only people in the room with knowledge of the target language are the student volunteers, this will help ensure that no other adults will have had an input and the final work is ‘owned’ by the volunteers.

 When children choose to write subtitles for UK TV programmes, they are identifying a cultural product that resonates with them.
 Group discussions of how best to translate a particular phrase explore cultural differences and similarities in a safe, meaningful way.
-They discover that their native language is a useful skill and that it has an important role in their school life as well as in their chosen path after school.

 What evidence do you have to show that your idea will work?
 How will you measure outcomes?
 What will happen at the end of the grant? – 500 words